DomGalluzzo/ContactsApplication/README.md

    - I decided to use a "Contacts" object in appsettings.json in order to allow for the use of IOptions<T>.
 This would help the application to scale further in the future by allowing for the use of additional files.
 For example, if a request was made to be able to read additional contact information from a separate file, the contacts option could be reconfigured to include additional file paths. `"Contacts": {
   "FilePath": "./contacts.json"
 }`

+## Future Implementations
+In the future I woud like to implement several more features to thoroughly flesh out the application.
+1. Pagination
+  - Implement pagination so that if the list of contacts exceeds a certain number, the remaining are sent to the next page.
+This would allow the application to look more clean because if currently an excessive number of contacts are added, the page continues indefinitely.
+2. Search
+   - Implement search functionality to allow a user to search for contacts by Id, First Name, Last Name, or Email
+3. Sorting
+   - Allow a user to sort columns by ascending or descending order
+4. Bulk Manipulation
+   - Implement bulk manipulation functionality to allow a user to select multiple contacts and edit or delete
+5. Contact Picture
+   - Allow contacts to have a picture attached
+6. View Contact
+   - When clicking on a contact row, open a new page to that contact's profile which would display more in depth information about them including: their profile picture, small description, age, address, etc.
+7. Admin and User
+   - Create a sign in page to allow admins access to manipulate all users, and only allow other users to manipulate users that they have added.
+8. Navigation Bar
+   - Implement a navigation bar to allow a user to view their own contact profile and update their information
+9. Google Sign In
+   - Implement the use of signing in with Google